babbtx/consent-demo-js/README.md

 ## Using the API

-The consent API is used in two places in this project.
+The consent API is used in three places in this project.

 ### Capturing and querying the consent record